 Your trapezium is a small bone at the base of your wrist that joins your thumb to your wrist.
 Wear and tear within this joint can cause pain.
 If conservative treatment methods are not successful your consultant may recommend a trapeziectomy.

-A trapeziectomy takes between 60 and 90 minutes.
+A trapeziectomy involves removing the trapezium, a small bone in your wrist.
 Your arm may be numbed using a regional anaesthetic or a general anaesthetic may be used.
 Your surgeon will make a small cut on the back of your hand at the base of your thumb, and remove your trapezium.
 They may construct a ligament to connect the thumb to your wrist using a tendon that runs over the trapezium.

 Your surgeon will close your skin with stitches.
+Trapeziectomy usually takes 60-90 minutes to complete.
 You will have a bandage or plaster cast on your hand.
-To help reduce any swelling it is important to keep your hand elevated (raised) above your heart using a sling or pillow.
+To help reduce any swelling it is important to keep your hand raised above your heart using a sling or pillow.
 Gentle movement of your fingers will prevent them from becoming stiff.

 Going home after a trapeziectomy